h0mbre/h0mbre.github.io/_posts/2019-09-29-Learn-C-By-Creating-A-Rootkit.md

 **To be clear:** I'm fully aware this isn't a robust, red-team-ready rootkit ready to use for engagements.
 These techniques have been analyzed and discussed for around 7 years now. **BUT** it is sort of a niche subject and something I don't think many people have come across.
 I would also like to just point people towards blogs and posts that detail the technical details at play here instead of expounding on those details myself, as I am not an expert.

 All of this is possible with very simple C. (hacky, bad C at that!)

+***Do not use these techinques for malicious purposes.
+The technical explanation of the code and techniques below are simply my understanding of how they work.
+It is possible I have completely misinterpreted how these programs behave and running them on your system could cause damage.***

 ## Shared Libraries and LD_PRELOAD